Muntingia: Uses

 It is planted as an ornamental species, for shade, and also because the flowers are a source of nectar and pollen for the beekeeping industry.

 The tree is also planted along river banks in Brazil, as fallen fruits attract fish.

 M. calabura has a potential as a useful species for restoration of disturbed areas and stopping soil erosion.
 It also offers shelter for wildlife, as it is a source of food for about 60 species of birds and mammals.

 Cultivation

-M. calabura can be propagated from seed, seedlings, or cuttings.
+M. calabura can be propagated from seeds, seedlings, or cuttings.
 In Costa Rica, seeds set in the wet season, but require conditions of light and temperature found in forest gaps.
 In a test in which seeds were placed in wet paper towel at 25 °C in different lighting conditions, 44% of seeds germinated under white light, while none germinated in the dark.

 Cultural references

 Sri Lankan author Carl Muller chose this tree as the title for his first novel, The Jam Fruit Tree.
 In the novel, the tree represents the Burgher community of Sri Lanka, "a race of fun-loving, hardy people, much like the jam fruit tree which simply refuses to be contained or destroyed".
 The book won the Gratiaen Prize for the best published work in the English language in 1993.